ArenKDesai/Aren-s-Notes/Google Cloud Platform (GCP)/Official Certified Professional Machine Learning Engineer Study Guide/Ch4 Choosing the Right ML Infrastructure.md

 6. action recognition
 7. object tracking

-AutoML also includes AutoML Edge, which can be deployed to edge devices (pixel, samsung, etc) and
+AutoML also includes AutoML Edge, which can be deployed to edge devices (pixel, samsung, etc) and edge TPUs.

+AutoML for text